 You’re a therapist, but call yourself a “coach” – why?

 I choose to utilize a coaching model in my practice.
 This means that I use more direct guidance than a traditional therapist might.
 The way I conceptualize it is that my own thoughts, feelings, and life experiences are more “in the room” than a traditional therapy model calls for.
 You’ll notice that I’ll openly share what my observations are, offer direct suggestions and ideas, give homework, point out patterns, and share my own feelings and experiences as a mom.

 Having used both a therapeutic and coaching model before, I’ve found that this “in the room” approach is more efficient.
 We develop a rich and connected working relationship and get to more “aha!” moments all within significantly fewer sessions than with traditional therapy.

 My clients report that they feel understood, honored, and deeply cared for by me…. and very challenged.
 I hold all of us to be our best selves.
 So we must keep pushing ourselves to do the hard stuff – all with loads of compassion for all the pain and fear that’s in the way.

-My rate for both parent coaching and individual counseling is $150, for a 60 minute session.
+My rate for parent coaching is $250, for a 60 minute session.
 Once we have established a working relationship with a full session, I also offer half sessions and 15 minute "quick question" sessions when those time sensitive questions arise.
 Therapy rates depend on frequency of meetings and length of session, but range between $175 and $250.
 I do not accept insurance myself, and am not on any insurance panels.
 If your carrier has out-of-network benefits, you may be eligible for reimbursement.
 Some clients also successfully use their flex spending accounts for my fee.

 I see clients Monday through Friday, beginning at 9am and ending at 5:30pm each day.